iip-ecosphere/platform/platform/tools/tools.maven.dependencies/README.md

 The inherited setting ``excludeArtifactIds`` shall be configured in a way that prerequiste platform layers are excluded.
 Usually, the plugin detects and determins the respective artifact ids automatically.

+Further settings are:
+- `createIndex` (default `true`, user property `mdep.createIndex`) whether a classpath index file shall be created for the plugin

 ## assemble-plugin

 Creates a plugin-archive with classpath files from default directories (either ``${project.build.directory}/jars`` or ``${project.build.directory}/classes``) as well as the plugin jars and it's dependencies from jars (depending on `unpackMode`).